robkatzenberger/prism-protocol/README.md

 ## PRISM — The Open Intent Signal
 v0.1 • Public Protocol • The Trust Signal, Not the Trust Engine

+> ⭐ **Star this repo if you want AI systems to make their intent readable by default.**

 Prism is a lightweight, neutral protocol for generating standardized intent metadata across apps, agents, and AI systems.

 It provides a universal pre-execution intent signal — a tiny metadata envelope that documents what an agent is about to do, without enforcing, verifying, judging, or governing the action.